leob/express-mongo-rest-starter/README.md

 * perform two MongoDB/Mongoose queries but perform them 'server side' and also do the join 'server side'.
 This would mean adding more code/logic to the Controllers, or adding another object/abstraction layer for instance 'repositories' or 'services' (see for instance [this](http://adrian-philipp.com/post/function-factory-getters-hot-reloading) article)
+* a very advanced and cutting-edge approach is to use GraphQL, which allows you to compose queries/requests flexibly at the client side.
+This is very interesting and currently "hot" technology, however it means a complete departure from the REST model (you can see it as a REST competitor), so I did not consider it for this project/starter since the scope of this starter is "REST API".
+This would for sure be interesting for another project.
+There is even a project called [Graffiti](https://github.com/risingstack/graffiti) which aims to "automagically" do the interfacing between Mongoose and GraphQL.
 * the final solution and the one I prefer is to shift this problem to Mongoose - since Mongoose is an "ORM" it already has facilities to model relationships and make MongoDB behave a bit more like a "relational database".